-- Distribute the Code of Student Conduct to students, parents and school personnel. - Maintain a safe and orderly school by using prevention and intervention strategies. - Monitor, support and sustain the effective implementation and maintenance of a positive school culture and learning environment. - Define, teach, model, reinforce and support appropriate student behaviors to maintain a positive school environment. - Provide students with meaningful and relevant positive feedback on their behavioral and academic progress. - Implement the Code of Student Conduct in a fair, equitable and consistent manner. - Expand the adoption and implementation of alternatives to suspension at the school. - Communicate policies, expectations and concerns and respond to complaints or concerns and respond to complaints or concerns from students and parents in a timely manner. - Provide parents with information relating to state standards, report card requirements, attendance requirements, and school district policies for promotion or retention, including high school graduation requirements. - Keep parents informed of school-related issues, as appropriate, and ensure communication is sent home. - Use professional judgment to prevent minor incidents from escalating. - · Identify appropriate training and resources as needed to implement positive behavior interventions and support. - Provide parents with comprehensive information about their choices and opportunities for involvement in their child's education. - Provide a framework for building and strengthening partnerships among parents, teachers, principals, district school superintendents, and other personnel. - Provide parents with information on how they may object to instructional materials or other materials used in the classroom.
-Such objections may be based on beliefs regarding morality, sex, and religion or the belief that such materials are harmful. - Promptly notify the parent if an employee suspects that a criminal offense has been committed against his/her child, unless the incident has first been reported to law enforcement or the Department of Children and Families and notifying the parent would impede the investigation.
+- Distribute information about the Code of Student Conduct to students, parents and school personnel and ensure a hardcopy is available for anyone who cannot access the electronic version. - Maintain a safe and orderly school by using prevention and intervention strategies. - Monitor, support and sustain the effective implementation and maintenance of a positive school culture and learning environment. - Define, teach, model, reinforce and support appropriate student behaviors to maintain a positive school environment. - Provide students with positive and constructive feedback on their behavioral and academic progress. - Implement the Code of Student Conduct in a fair, equitable and consistent manner. - Expand the adoption and implementation of alternatives to suspension at the school. - Communicate policies, expectations and concerns to parents and students, when necessary. - Respond to complaints or concerns from students and parents in a timely manner. - Provide parents with information relating to state academic standards, report card requirements, attendance requirements, and school district policies for promotion or retention, including high school graduation requirements. - Keep parents informed about school-related issues, as appropriate, and ensure communication is sent home. - Use professional judgment and de-escalation strategies to prevent minor incidents from escalating. - Identify appropriate professional learning and resources as needed to implement positive behavior interventions and support (PBIS). - Provide parents with comprehensive information about their choices and opportunities for involvement in their child's education. - Provide a framework for building and strengthening partnerships among parents, teachers, school administrators, district administrators, and other personnel. - Provide parents with information on how they may object to instructional materials or other materials used in the classroon in accordance with SBBC Policy 4120: Library Media/Innovative Learning Commons and SBBC Policy 4140: Instructional Materials. - Promptly notify the parent if an employee suspects that a criminal offense has been committed against their child, unless the incident has first been reported to law enforcement or the Department of Children and Families and notifying the parent would impede the investigation. - Promptly notify the parent if an employee suspects that a criminal offense has been committed against their child, unless the incident has first been reported to law enforcement or the Department of Children and Families and notifying